 What to Expect During Radiation Therapy

 Radiation therapy can be administered externally or internally.
-External radiation therapy uses high-energy beams, often X-rays, which are directed at certain parts of the body to kill cancer cells.
-The patient lays on a table while the external beam radiation machine aims the energy beams at the testicles and other areas that may have cancer cells.
-Internal radiation therapy involves a radioactive substance that is placed directly in or near the cancer in a “seed,” needle, wire, or catheter in order to kill the cancer cells.
+External radiation therapy uses high-energy beams, often X-rays.
+These are directed at certain parts of the body to kill cancer cells.
+The patient lies on a table while the machine aims the energy beams at the testicles and other areas that may have cancer cells.
+Internal radiation therapy involves a radioactive substance placed directly in or near the cancer.
+It typically is housed in a “seed,” needle, wire, or catheter in order to kill the cancer cells.

 Following radiation therapy, you may experience the following:

 - Irritation of the skin around the groin and other treated areas

 The possible side effects typically improve over time after treatment.